silicormosia/GriddingMachineDatasets/README.md

 # GriddingMachineDatasets

 Codebase for reprocessing data for GriddingMachine.jl.
 The steps of the process are:

+0. Format the data from original source to NetCDF format
+1. Determine how the data should be processed, e.g.,
+   - Whether there is a std term
+   - Whether the data is global scale
+   - ... ...

 - Collect the data from the original source
 - Combine the data into a single file (when necessary)
 - Regrid the data (when necessary)